apache/airflow/docs/apache-airflow/faq.rst

         return conf.getfloat("core", "DAGBAG_IMPORT_TIMEOUT")

-When there are a lot (>1000) of dags files, how to speed up parsing of new files?
+When there are a lot (>1000) of DAG files, how to speed up parsing of new files?
 ---------------------------------------------------------------------------------

 (only valid for Airflow >= 2.1.1)